macaugh/large-file-entropy/README.md

-# entropy
+# Large file entropy

-`entropy` is a simple command-line tool to calculate the entropy of files.
+`large-file-entropy` is a simple command-line tool to calculate the entropy of enormous files quickly.

 ## Why